katsucodes247/bitcoinpy-www/content/docs/python-bitcoinlib/p2sh-multisig.md

 # Specify a destination address and create the txout.
 destination = CBitcoinAddress("bcrt1qzw44fxmxs2y39uxtl9ql0sxwpspwd0p8rum3nw").to_scriptPubKey()

-# Create the txout.
-This time we create the scriptPubKey from a Bitcoin address.
 txout = CMutableTxOut(amount_less_fee, destination)

 # Create the unsigned transaction.